Cheapest Health Insurance in Missouri (2026)

 Shop during Open Enrollment period

-Open Enrollment runs from November 1 through January 15.
+Open Enrollment is from November 1 through January 15.
 Missing this window means waiting until the next period unless you experience a qualifying life event.
 Job loss, divorce and marriage all qualify, as does having a baby.
 A gap in coverage leaves you responsible for the full cost of any care during that period.

 6. 6